myronsi/myronsi/README.md

 -  I’m learning C and Assembly Language
 -  I’m looking for help with development for my kernel
 -  How to reach me: myron.ilchenko@gmail.com

--  Fun fact: I will be very glad if you offer me collaboration in a project
+-  I will be very glad if you offer me collaboration in a project

 ---